Kaivalya: In later Hinduism and its native tribal sects

-The Kaivalya literature was entirely in the Kannada language.

 Vijñānabhiksu was a sixteenth-century Vedāntic philosopher.
 He writes about kaivalya explicitly in the fourth and final chapter of his Yogasārasamgraha.

 In Assam, the aboriginal ethnic Kaibarta-Jalkeot people (those still not Sanskritised) call their original religion Kewaliya Dharma.

 In this sect, "kewolia" is the highest stage at which the Bhakot becomes unconscious of everything else except the natural Animistic all-pervading Entity.

 They are related to the original Ratikhowa Hokam and are originally from the indigenous Kaibarta community.
 The Ratikhowa Puja and Hokam, Marei Puja, Kewaliya Dharma, Chamon Puja, Jal Goxai/Kuwor/Dangoria aak Thogi Dia and other Ancestral Night Spirit Worship of Tantric origin can be considered the original native remnants of the original Kaibarta tribal Tantric Religious traditions and culture related to religious beliefs of their ancestors Luipa, Minapa etc.